Payal Tandon

 By including this new section, the GMAT Focus edition aims to provide business schools and employers with a more comprehensive assessment of candidates’ skills in areas that are particularly relevant and applicable in the business environment of tomorrow.

-The GMAT Focus edition is significantly shorter than the current GMAT, with a total test time of 2 hours and 15 minutes compared to 3 hours and 7 minutes in the current version.
+The GMAT Focus edition is significantly shorter than the old GMAT, with a total test time of 2 hours and 15 minutes compared to 3 hours and 7 minutes in the old version.
 This is because the new exam consists of three 45-minute sections, including Quantitative Reasoning, Verbal Reasoning, and Data Insights.
-With the removal of the Analytical Writing Assessment (AWA) section, the total test time has been reduced by almost an hour, making it more efficient and less time-consuming for candidates.
+With the removal of the Analytical Writing Assessment (AWA) section and the shortening of the Quant and Verbal sections, the total test time has been reduced by almost an hour, making it more efficient and less time-consuming for candidates.

 GMAT vs GMAT Focus

-Currently, GMAT doesn’t allow candidates to change the answers to the questions.
-However, the new GMAT focus edition will allow you to bookmark and review as many questions as you want.
-You can also change up to three answers per section.
-According to the GMAC, these changes will allow the candidates to optimize their test strategy.
-How this change will impact the computer adaptability of the test remains to be seen.
+Earlier, the GMAT didn’t allow candidates to go back and review or change the answers to questions once attempted.
+However, the new GMAT focus edition allows you to bookmark and review as many questions as you want.
+You can also change up to a maximum of three answers per section within the section time remaining.
+According to the GMAC, this feature allows candidates to optimize their test strategy.

 Changes in the GMAT Verbal section:

-Sentence Correction questions will be entirely removed, and only Reading Comprehension and Critical Reasoning questions will be featured.
+Sentence Correction questions have been entirely removed, and only Reading Comprehension and Critical Reasoning questions are featured.
 This new structure aims to test students’ comprehension, analysis, and reasoning abilities more effectively.
-Additionally, the Verbal section will now have 23 questions instead of the previous 36
+The Verbal section consists of 23 questions.

 Changes in the quantitative section:

-The Quantitative section will only feature Problem-Solving questions, and Data Sufficiency questions will be moved to the newly introduced Data Insights section.
-Also, this section will no longer test Geometry.
-Instead, it will focus on arithmetic and algebra.
-Further, it will now have 21 questions, completely based on problem-solving
+The Quantitative section only features Problem-Solving questions, and Data Sufficiency questions have been moved to the newly introduced Data Insights section.
+Also, this section no longer tests Geometry.
+Instead, it focuses on Arithmetic and Algebra.
+Further, it now consists of 21 questions, completely based on problem-solving.

 The best way to understand the GMAT exam format is by trying the test out for yourself.
 Try Free GFE Mock now.